TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    spaces in keys=allowed
-   spaces in values=allowed as well spaces around the delimiter = obviously you can also use : to delimit keys from values
+   spaces in values=allowed as well spaces around the delimiter = obviously you can also use : to delimit keys kutoka values

    [All Values Are Strings]
    values like this: 1000000